Vasanth-Korada/devfocus/README.md

-# DevFocus - A tool which makes devs time in resolving bugs while leveraging Azure Cloud Services
+# DevFocus - A tool which reduces devs time in resolving bugs while leveraging Azure Cloud Services

 # The Problem